As an Amazon Associate I earn from qualifying purchases.

 - Onion powder

 Eggs – It is entirely possible to cook eggs in a microwave.
-They won’t be the best eggs your ever experienced, but they are fast and can easily include other additions.
+They won’t be the best eggs you’ve ever experienced, but they are fast and can easily include other additions.
 Shred a carrot or two and toss them in to get your veggies AFTER cooking the eggs.
-This works with a raw zucchini as well.
+This works with raw zucchini as well.
 Remember to only buy 1 or 2 carrots and zucchini at a time.
 We need to keep some room in the fridge!
 Maybe try a little garlic and onion powder in your eggs.
 A little flavor goes a long way!

 Oats – Oats are perfect for microwave cooking and the directions for doing so are typically right on the package.
 If you have a thermos, you can even do thermos oatmeal to eat on your way to class.
 Simply pour in some quick-oats and some boiling hot water before you jump in the shower.
 You may also want to add a few things like berries or honey.
 Close up the thermos and your oats will be ready by the time you are ready to go.

 Pancakes – Yes, even pancakes are possible when you live in a dorm room.
 A warm pancake, topped with maple syrup and some fresh fruit will go a long way in helping you to not feel quite so homesick.
-And the best part is, there is only a mug, a spoon and a whisk to wash!
+And the best part is, there is only a mug, a spoon, and a whisk to wash!
 Check it out here.

 Be sure to scout out your school campus.
-Find out where you can buy things like a chicken salad (bring your own dressing!) or even healthier vegetarian foods.
+Find out where you can buy things like chicken salad (bring your own dressing!) or even healthier vegetarian foods.
 Think produce and lean meats.
 Some campuses have these in spades, while others are like health food deserts.
 So check it out ahead of time.
 You’ll most likely be eating lunch on the run between classes more often than you’d like to admit.

 But if you are lucky enough to be back at your dorm room for a mid-day break, here are some ideas you can make quickly and easily:

-- Quesadillas – Slice or shred some cheese, melt in the microwave and top with some chopped tomatoes and Greek yogurt.
+- Quesadillas – Slice or shred some cheese, melt in the microwave, and top with some chopped tomatoes and Greek yogurt.

-- Garden salad with clean dressing
+- Garden salad with a healthy dressing

 - Organic popcorn